buthed010203/Reaction-Ticket-CC/README.md

 	1. Maximum of 15 users per ticket.
 		1. **Why not use the built-in add command?** Because that doesn't allow you to reopen the ticket.
 1. Automatically deletes tickets after x amount of time with no messages sent.
 Only applies to open tickets.
 Closed ones will have to be deleted manually.
+1. Handy **-resend** command.
+This deletes the original first message of the ticket and resends it.
+It's good to close the ticket without having to scroll all the way up to find the message.

 ## How To Install
 Copy and paste every command to your server.
 All the instructions are in the top of each command.<p>